 So, Should You Go for Live Wallpapers?

-I say you should.
+I say that you should.
 Given that most of the apps are so optimized and battery friendly, a live wallpaper wouldn’t be a burden on your battery life or on the RAM.
 Now that most of the phones ship with considerably good configurations and better displays.
 And well, you always have the option of uninstalling one if you are not happy with it (just in case).

 And for the AMOLED display owners, there’s nothing like an HD AMOLED live wallpaper with its ultra dark themes.
 So, worry less about your battery life and enjoy the cool animation of the live wallpapers.